 6 Tips for Thriving Through Perimenopause

 Heading into perimenopause unprepared can feel like embarking on an uncharted journey.
-As women, our bodies undergo remarkable transformations, and understanding these changes can empower us to thrive through this significant life stage.
-Drawing from my personal experiences, I want to share some insights and practical tips I've learned along the way that have made a big difference in how I feel, to help you navigate perimenopause and make the journey smoother.
+As women, our bodies undergo remarkable transformations, and this period can be a time of positive change, offering opportunities for personal growth and mindset shifts.
+Understanding these changes can empower us to thrive through this significant life stage, and it's important to remember that experiences can vary greatly among individuals.
+Drawing from my personal experiences, I want to share some insights and practical tips I’ve learned along the way that have made a big difference in how I feel, to help you navigate perimenopause and make the journey smoother.
+Take time to identify the early signs of perimenopause so you can better understand and manage this transition.

 Understanding perimenopause

-Perimenopause, often referred to as the menopause transition, typically begins in a woman's mid-40s but can start earlier.
-It's characterised by fluctuations in estrogen, progesterone, and sometimes testosterone levels, leading to various physical and emotional symptoms such as hot flushes, mood swings, irregular periods, and sleep disturbances.
+Perimenopause, often referred to as the menopause transition, typically begins in a woman’s mid-40s but can start earlier.
+It’s characterised by fluctuations in estrogen, progesterone, and sometimes testosterone levels, these hormonal fluctuations can lead to a range of perimenopause symptoms.
+Hormonal shifts during this time can significantly impact mood, emotional well-being, and cognitive function.
+Common perimenopause symptoms include hot flushes, mood swings, irregular periods, sleep disturbances, and weight gain, which is often associated with metabolic and hormonal changes.
+Monitoring changes in the menstrual cycle is also a key aspect of understanding and managing perimenopause.
 These changes are natural but can be challenging to manage without the right knowledge and support.

 1. Nourish your body